-One of the errors a user might experience is when opening a game.
-Steam may prompt that the game is already running while it’s not.
+Users experience a problem where Steam prompts that the game is already running while it’s not.
 This error can be due to a number of reasons.
 Your Steam client might not be updated or your beta participation might be conflict in the process.
-We listed down a number of solutions which seemed to work for all the users out there.
+We listed down a number of solutions that seemed to work for all the users out there.
 Before checking them out, we advise that you try the basic method for solving this problem.
 If it doesn’t work, refer to the solutions below.

 Solution 1: Restarting your PC